 Shannon, who sported a Stan Musial glove as a kid, recalls “Mr. Musial” being a cool dad, and he remembers him as a shrewd adviser, too.
 Shannon, a hot-ticket football player who had a scholarship to play at the University of Missouri, also was a top baseball prospect.
 But in 1957, baseball still had the rule that if a “bonus baby” got $50,000 or more, he had to stay in the big leagues and couldn’t play in the minors that year.

-Shannon was likely to get that much, but Musial advised him to go to Mizzou because Musial said that rule was going to be changed the next year.
+Shannon was likely to get that much, but Musial advised him to go to Mizzou because he believed that rule was going to be changed the next year.
 Musial was correct.
 Shannon, a star quarterback, left Missouri after one year and signed with the Cardinals in 1958 for in excess of $50,000 but was allowed to start his career in the minors, where he belonged.

 At CBC, Dick Musial was the star halfback with Shannon, the elite quarterback.
 Against archrival St. Louis U. High, Shannon recalled “they were really after him because he was Stan Musial’s son.